Pat Sajak: Career

 Sajak had a small role as a Buffalo, New York newscaster in the 1982 comedy film Airplane II: The Sequel.
-When his late-night talk show on CBS premiered in January 1989, he left the daytime version of Wheel and was replaced by former San Diego Chargers place-kicker Rolf Benirschke (who was later replaced by Bob Goen when the daytime show moved to CBS in July of that year).
+When his late-night talk show on CBS premiered in January 1989, Sajak left the daytime version of Wheel and was replaced by former San Diego Chargers place-kicker Rolf Benirschke (who was later replaced by Bob Goen when the daytime show moved to CBS in July of that year).
 Sajak appeared on Super Password several times from 1984 to 1989, as well as Password Plus in 1981, shortly before taking on hosting duties on Wheel.
 Other game shows on which he appeared as a celebrity guest were Dream House, Just Men!, and Match Game-Hollywood Squares Hour.

-Sajak hosted a short-lived late-night talk show on CBS from January 9, 1989, to April 13, 1990.
+Sajak hosted a short-lived late-night talk show on CBS from January 9, 1989 to April 13, 1990.
 Dan Miller, Sajak's old friend and former anchor at WSM-TV in Nashville, joined him as his sidekick.
 Sajak later became a frequent guest host for CNN's Larry King Live when King was unable to do the show.
-He became a regular substitute host for Regis Philbin on the syndicated Live with Regis and Kelly.
+Sajak became a regular substitute host for Regis Philbin on the syndicated Live with Regis and Kelly.
 Sajak also hosted Pat Sajak Weekend on Fox News in 2003.
 From at least 2002, Sajak hosted The Pat Sajak Baseball Hour, a syndicated weekly radio sports talk show that ended in 2006 due to scheduling conflicts.

 Sajak is an external director of conservative publishing house Eagle Publishing.
-He has served on the board of directors for the Claremont Institute.
+He has been a member of the board of directors for the Claremont Institute.

 In 1983, Sajak portrayed Kevin Hathaway in the NBC daytime soap opera Days of Our Lives.

-In 1993, Sajak appeared as himself on the children's cartoon show Rugrats.
+In 1994, Sajak appeared as himself on the children's cartoon show Rugrats.

-In 1997, Sajak pulled an April Fool's Day prank on fans when Vanna White and he were contestants on an episode of Wheel hosted by Alex Trebek.
+In 1997, Sajak pulled an April Fool's Day prank on fans when he and Vanna White were contestants on an episode of Wheel hosted by Alex Trebek.
 The winnings of both Sajak and White were donated to charity (in this case, the American Cancer Society and the Boy Scouts of America).
 In return, Sajak hosted a regular episode of Jeopardy! in place of Trebek.
 Sajak also appeared at the beginning of a 2010 April Fool's episode, along with Jeff Probst and Neil Patrick Harris.

 In 2001, Sajak appeared as himself in the episode "Inner Tube" on the sitcom The King of Queens.